XanderStrike/goplaxt/README.md

 Plex provides webhook integration for all Plex Pass subscribers, and users of their servers.
 A webhook is a request that the Plex application sends to third party services when a user takes an action, such as watching a movie or episode.

 You can ask Plex to send these webhooks to this tool, which will then log those plays in your Trakt account.

-This is a full rewrite of my somewhat popular previous iteration.
-This time it's written in Go and deployable with Docker so I can run it on my own infrastructure instead of Heroku.

-To start scrobbling today, head to [plaxt.astandke.com](https://plaxt.astandke.com) and enter your Plex username!
-It's as easy as can be!

-If you experience any problems or have any suggestions, please don't hesitate to create an issue on this repo.

 ### Deploying For Yourself